 As a rule of thumb, don’t bring a toy you wouldn’t mind parting with.

 6. Don’t forget to watch your dog at all times

 This one is easier said than done.
 It’s so easy to get talking to another person.
 Or to get distracted by the other dogs.
 Or to sneak a peek at your phone.

 But it’s oh-so important to keep an eye on your dog at all times so you’re always aware of what’s going on.

 Likewise, you should also observe the other dogs at the park and how they’re behaving.
 You don’t want your dog to learn bad manners from the other dogs, or even worse, be bullied by another pup.

-If your dog is part of a pack of dogs that is playing more roughly than you’d like, remove them, either for the rest of your time at the park or until the behavior mellows out.
+Dogs can tend to play a little rough, but if your dog is part of a pack of dogs that is playing more roughly than you’d like, remove them, either for the rest of your time at the park or until the behavior mellows out.